I am a mother of four kids, three of which are now teenagers and one who is an adult. Where has all the time gone? Yikes!

 Related to this, is making sure that you have the right accommodation for your family.
 This seems self evident, but sometimes I don’t think it is properly thought out.

 If each of your kids have their own room and their own bed at home, why do you think sticking all your children in one room, or making them share a bed will result in bliss?
 You might think, “Well, they should be grateful they are on holiday regardless”, and yes, that is theoretically true.
 However, they might be too young to get that, or the relationships between siblings might be very strained at that particular point in time.
-What kind of holiday would it be for the parents if the kids are constantly fighting in their room because they just can’t work it out or get enough space from each other?
+What kind of holiday would it be for you if the kids are constantly fighting in their room because they just can’t work it out or get enough space from each other?
 Not great, right?
 So, it is something to think about it and one that I explore further in my blog, Accommodations For Small or Large Families: How to Create The Best Family Vacations.

 What Should You Do?